Ford Cortina: Export markets

 Ford New Zealand developed its own variant of this model called the GTE, since the GT and Lotus Cortinas were not assembled there.
-The four-door only GTE had a wooden dash, a vinyl roof, and special stripes and badging.
+The four-door only GTE had a wooden dash, a vinyl roof, a blacked out tail panel, semi-high back front seats, centre console with floor shifter and clock, Australian Capri full wheel trims plus special stripes and badging.

-A 3.0 L Essex V6 engined variant was developed privately in South Africa by Basil Green Motors, and was sold through the Grosvenor Ford network of dealers as the Cortina Perana; a similar model appeared later in Britain and was known as the Cortina Savage, which was available with 1600E trim in all three body styles, while its South African stablemate was offered only as a four-door saloon initially with GT and later E trim.
+A 3.0 L Essex V6 engined variant was developed privately in South Africa by Basil Green Motors, and was sold through the Grosvenor Ford network of dealers as the Cortina Perana; two similar models (fitted with 3.0 L and 2.5 L Essex respectively) appeared later in Britain and were known as the Cortina Savage and Cortina Cheetah, which were available with 1600E trim in all three body styles, while their South African stablemate was offered only as a four-door saloon initially with GT and later E trim.

 The Cortina was Canada's second-most popular imported car during the 1960s, second only to the Volkswagen Beetle.
 Canada had two- and four-door sedans, the higher-performance GT sedan, and a DeLuxe wagon.
 The Lotus Cortina was also available, albeit in limited numbers.

 Ford in the United States imported both the Mark I and Mark II Cortina models.
 The Mark II was sold in the United States from 1967, achieving 16,193 cars sold in its first year.
 Sales of the Mark II in 1968 were 22,983.
 Sales in 1969 reached 21,496.
 Sales slumped in 1970, to almost half their 1969 peak, at 10,216 units.
 Ford USA dropped the model in 1970 and was effectively replaced with the introduction of the US-produced 1971 Ford Pinto subcompact.
 Ford sold 352,402 Ford Pintos for model year 1971 and no more English Fords were sold in the United States thereafter.